 The serviceman has a wide choice.
-Models 1 and 2 gained fame among fighters in World War II and since then have seen service in all areas of combat.
+Models 1 and 2 gained fame among fighting men in World War II and since have seen service in all areas of combat.
 Models 14 and 15 were especially designed for U. S. Marine and Naval air crew survival use.
 Model 18 is a highly efficient survival tool.

-While the Model 2 stiletto type is considered effective for assassination, Models 1 and 14, improved Bowie types, are superior for the saber thrust-slash technique which was first effectively employed by Col. James Bowie.
+While the Model 2 stiletto type is considered effective for assassination and stealth, Models 1 and 14, improved Bowie types, are superior for the saber thrust-slash technique which was first effectively employed by Col. James Bowie.
 This technique has been taught to U. S. Military instructors, including Col. Rex Applegate.
 His methods are described in our manual, The Fighting Knife, offered on Page 21 of this catalogue.

 For the sportsman, hunter and guide we offer Models 3, 4, 7, 11, 19, 20, 21 and 23.
 Models 4, 11, 19, 20, 21 and 22 are especially good for big game.
-Bowie types are also available in Model 5 for general camp and trail use, and also for the sailor, Model 5.
+Bowie types are also available in Model 12.
+Model 24 was especially designed for self-defense and is an excellent undercover weapon.

+For general camp and trail use, and also for the sailor, Model 5 is excellent.